MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

 ## Manage subscriptions in Teams admin center

-Admins can now manage their app subscriptions and licenses purchased from Teams​ in Teams admin center.
-You can Add or Remove licenses, update billing details or access the invoice in the Teams admin center.
-To manage  subscriptions:
+In Teams admin center, you can manage the app subscriptions and licenses you purchased​.
+You can add or remove licenses, update billing details, and access the invoice.
+To manage  subscriptions, follow these steps:

 1. Sign in to Teams admin center.
 1. Go to **Teams apps** > [**Manage apps**](https://admin.teams.microsoft.com/policies/manage-apps) .